 In 2019, the channel generated over $10 million dollars for Dr. Berg, and continues to help the doctor increase market share in an increasingly crowded space.

-To prepare for this market penetration growth strategy, you can:
+To prepare for this market penetration growth strategy and get new customers, you can:

 - Start by looking at how you can build expertise on certain topics.